weiderlim/steganalysis/README.md

 ./scripts/source_env.sh
 ./scripts/setup_part1.sh
 ```
+It is imperative to run setup_part1 here first to enable all the Compute Engine API.
+Without this you will not be able to see GPU options in the next step.

 ### Adjust your GPU quotas
 Go to Google Cloud Quotas Page.
 Navigate to the project you just created (top left).